kfox/dotfiles/README.md

 * Disables the terminal bell

-* Sets the default command-line editing mode to use vim keybinds instead of emacs, e.g. hit <kbd>Esc</kbd>-<kbd>K</kbd> to enter edit mode, then <kbd>K</kbd> again to move back through your command history or other `vi` command-mode commands to move and
+* Sets the default command-line editing mode to use vi keybinds instead of emacs, e.g. hit <kbd>Esc</kbd>-<kbd>K</kbd> to enter edit mode, then <kbd>K</kbd> again to move back through your command history or other `vi` command-mode commands to move and